alessandro-gentilini/knuth-interview-2006/README.md

 my senior year.

 Some people from Thompson Ramo Wooldridge approached me and said, Don, we understand that you can write compilers.
-We’re going to put in a proposal to Burroughs to write a compiler for their machine, the Burroughs 205, for a language called ALGOL, which was just being invented at that time, the Algorithmic Language an
+We're going to put in a proposal to Burroughs to write a compiler for their machine, the Burroughs 205, for a language called ALGOL, which was just being invented at that time, the Algorithmic Language an